flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateUserPoolClient
-### Updates the specified user pool app client with the specified attributes.
+> Updates the specified user pool app client with the specified attributes.
 If you don't provide a value for an attribute, it will be set to the default value.
-You can get a list of the current user pool app client settings with .
+You can get a list of the current user pool app client settings with .<br/>

 #### Input Parameters
 * `Action` - _required_